Schitt's Creek Executive Producer Ben Feigin Dead at 47 - E! Online

 Ben Feigin, who served as executive producer of the Emmy-winning show, died at his home in Los Angeles on Oct.
 24 following a battle with pancreatic cancer, United Talent Agency—his former employer and wife Heidi's current employer—confirmed to E!
 News.
 He was 47 years old.

-Ben is survived by Heidi and their 11-year-old daughter Ellie, with the outlet noting there's been a request for donations in his memory to be made to Stand Up To Cancer.
+Ben is survived by Heidi and their 11-year-old daughter Ellie, and there has been a request for donations in his memory to be made to Stand Up To Cancer.

 A key part in the development of Schitt's Creek, Ben took home an Emmy in 2020 after the sitcom was named Outstanding Comedy Series, one of the nine trophies the hit program received that evening as it swept the comedy categories.